bruneo32/sandsaga/README.md

 |    **System** | Windows NT, DirectX11                     | GLIBC_2.34, GLIBCXX_3.4.29                | GLIBC_2.34, GLIBCXX_3.4.29                |
 > (*) System requirements might be not minimum, but exact version required (in some cases).

-# Some resources license or apreciation
+# Some resources license and appreciation
 ### FNTCOL16
 - These fonts come from http://ftp.lanet.lv/ftp/mirror/x2ftp/msdos/programming/misc/fntcol16.zip
 - The package is (c) by Joseph Gil